Ralph D. Mershon: Early career and education

 Unsatisfied by classes at Zanesville High School in 1884, Mershon joined a crew surveying for a railroad.
 Working under Mr. Bateman, a surveyor, he gained hands-on experience with a transit and level.
 Bateman would not answer Mershon's questioning, referring him instead to the Handbook of Civil Engineering by John Trautwine.
 From that point he learned to use reference works.
-Given that young Merson had an interest in mechanics, a coworker suggested he study at Ohio State.
+Given that young Mershon had an interest in mechanics, a coworker suggested he study at Ohio State.
 Returning to Zanesville, Mershon turned to superintendent of schools William D. Lash for examination and certification.
 Mershon was admitted to Ohio State in the fall of 1886.
 His skills being evident, in his senior year he served as student assistant.
 In 1890, he graduated with a degree in mechanical engineering.
 After graduation he was an assistant instructor in electrical engineering.
 Working with alternating current machinery, Mershon developed a means of waveform measurement.
 It is described as an instantaneous potentiometer method, employing a telephone receiver to indicate balance.
 This work attracted the attention of the Westinghouse Electric Company.